Like every communication tool, the UND website needs to follow standards.

 - Keep paragraphs short.
 Two to four sentences are ideal.

-- Format using headings where appropriate.
-Do not use paragraph format and then stylize (e.g. bold, italics).
+- Do not use paragraph format and then stylize (e.g. bold, italics).
 Make sure you're using the pre-formatted headings.

 - Do not include a colon after a heading.

-- Provide subheadings (Heading 3, Heading 4) for paragraphs where appropriate to help readers scan the page.
-Use keywords audiences may search for, e.g. use "Chemical Engineering Objectives" rather than just "Objectives" because headings are more important to search engines than paragraph text.
+- Use keywords audiences may search for, e.g. use "Chemical Engineering Objectives" rather than just "Objectives" because headings are more important to search engines than paragraph text.

 - Use lists wherever possible so users can quickly scan content.